upthyme/PLP/week_2/conventions_and_types.md

 **2. Is your language statically or dynamically typed?**

-Rust is statically typed language.
+Rust is a statically typed language.
 The types of all variables must be known at compiler time.
+Sometimes, the compiler can infer the type when it is used.
+Other times, you must tell Rust _exactly what type_ the variable should be with type annotations [^DataTypes]

 Can you change a variable type later?
 Yes, but you have to be mindful about ownership!
 You can use variable shadowing with the `let` keyword.